subreme/discord-self-xss/README.md

-# Discord Token Grabber
+# Discord Self-XSS
 Although Discord repeatedly prints massive warnings on the console, telling people about the potential dangers that pasted unknown code snippets could lead to, most users are unwary, and casually run scripts without understanding what they do.

-In just a couple lines of code, an attacker could access `localStorage` to copy the Session Token without the user even noticing, using something like the following script:
+By convincing a user to paste just a couple lines of code, an attacker could access `localStorage` to copy the Session Token without the user even noticing, using something like the following script:

 ```JS
 /* Without any discernible change, an `iframe`